satinsiders/Manager-MAS/docs/datadeepdive.md

 Write a MAS Decision Log with inputs, policy version, and expected outcome.

-On API success, write an Action Execution Log with returned identifiers and actual dispatched minutes.
+On platform success, write an Action Execution Log with identifiers (studentCurriculumId, date) and the minutes requested/dispatched.

 Assessment handling (when applicable):